The Politics of Personalized News Aggregation: Baseline model

-In the above expression, captures the voter's differential valuation of candidates' policies, whereas $\omega$ is an uncertain \emph{valence state} about which candidate is more fit for office.\footnote{E.g., in the ongoing debate about how to battle terrorism, $\omega=-1$ if the state favors the use of soft power (e.g., diplomatic tactics), and $\omega=1$ if the state favors the use of hard power (e.g., military preemption).
-Candidates $L$ and $R$ are experienced with using soft and hard power, respectively, and whoever is experienced with handling the state has an advantage over his opponent. } In the baseline model, $\omega$ is uniformly distributed on $\Omega=\left\{-1,1\right\}$, so its prior mean equals zero.
+In the above expression, is the voter's differential valuation of candidates' policies, whereas $\omega$ is an uncertain \emph{valence state} about which candidate is more fit for office given the circumstances.\footnote{E.g., in the ongoing debate about how to battle terrorism, $\omega=-1$ if the state favors the use of soft power (e.g., diplomatic tactics), and $\omega=1$ if the state favors the use of hard power (e.g., military preemption).
+Candidates $L$ and $R$ are experienced with using soft and hard power, respectively, and whoever is more experienced with handling the circumstances has an advantage over his opponent. } In the baseline model, $\omega$ takes the values in $\Omega=\left\{-1,1\right\}$ with equal probability, so its prior mean equals zero.